 Body All Eyes is a requiem to the skies, in which archaic myths of flying through time and space collide with an industrial world.
-It shows an atmosphere dominated by airplanes, satellites and surveillance drones with an all-seeing eye observing the earth – a privilege that once belonged only to gods and their messengers, the birds.
+It shows an atmosphere dominated by airplanes with an all-seeing eye observing the earth – a privilege that once belonged only to gods and their messengers, the birds.

 2018, 14:39, SINGLE CHANNEL 2K VIDEO, FILMED ON 8MM CINE FILM

 Director and cinematographer: Saara Ekström, editor: Eero Tammi, sound design: Heikki Kossi, Pietu Korhonen / studio: H5 Film Sound Ltd, choreography and acrobatics: Oona Kivelä, foley artist: Heikki Kossi, camera operators (acrobatics): Teemu Lehmusruusu and Saara Ekström, lighting (acrobatics): Ville Tanttu.

 Production support: Pro Artibus Foundation, The Swedish Cultural Foundation in Finland, AVEK / Tuuli Penttinen-Lampisuo